Sign In Register

 Healthcare Facilities67

-Fenwick has an average annual temperature of 50°F (10°C).
+Fenwick experiences four distinct seasons with an average annual temperature of 50°F (10°C).
 Winters average 29°F in January while summers reach 69°F in July.
-Annual precipitation is 55.8 inches.
-The area enjoys 290 sunny days per year.
+The area gets 290 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 55.8 inches (wetter than the 38-inch national average).
+The area receives 100.0 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 2,172 feet.

 Temperature